Olbrich Home Holiday Express

 Olbrich's Holiday Express

-Each December, Olbrich hosts about 25,000 visitors during Olbrich's Holiday Express - Flower and Model Train Show.
-Volunteers welcome visitors to this display of miniature trains chugging among beautiful flowers and holiday trees, and help provide light refreshments for visitors.
+Each December, Olbrich hosts about 20,000 visitors during Olbrich's Holiday Express - Flower and Model Train Show.
+Volunteers welcome visitors to this display of miniature trains chugging among beautiful flowers and holiday trees, help provide light refreshments for visitors, and welcome visitors as they enter the Bolz Conservatory.

-Throughout the year Olbrich hosts other events that usually only require five to ten volunteers.
+Throughout the year Olbrich hosts other events that usually only require 5 to 20 volunteers.
 These volunteers set up and assist at member preview parties, decorate for events, and provide advance help with Rhapsody in Bloom.
 On-call special event volunteer positions are perfect for those who need flexibility and don't mind behind-the-scenes work.